 - 1. Place of worship, parish house, convent or similar use. - 2.
-Day-care center or group day-care home, caring for children or adults.
-No play equipment shall be located in any required setback areas. - 3.
-Community center. - 4.
+Community center. - 3.
 Elderly nonprofit housing development. - a.
 The purpose of elderly nonprofit housing development is to provide affordable housing for seniors within the community and in a manner that: